When: Friday, April 12th 10am - 12noon

 Where: Russell Senate Office Building SR-485

-Please see below for the full video from the event.
-The event recap and transcript will be posted in the coming days.
+Please see below for the full video, event recap and transcript.

 RICHARD J. SCHMIERER: Good morning, everyone.
 My name is Richard Schmierer, and I’m the president and chairman of the board of the Middle East Policy Council.
 And it’s my pleasure to welcome you all here today on behalf of the Council.